Covid 19 coronavirus: Three new cases in community and six 'historical' cases

 Bloomfield said New Zealand-based aircrew did not have to go to a managed isolation or quarantine (MIQ) facility.

-"They still do a couple of days self-isolation and require a negative test before the go out and about."
+"They still do a couple of days self-isolation and require a negative test before they go out and about."

 Board of Airlines Representatives of NZ executive director Justin Tighe-Umbers said the new requirements would likely be implemented before the end of the month.